Whitson: Upfield Farm Aerodrome

-Since 1995 a light aircraft landing strip (council approved for use as a grass strip for the owner, family and friends) was used by Ken Bowen at his Upfield Farm home.
-By 2008 the strip had become a -long concrete airstrip, a series of aircraft hangars and a perimeter hard standing.

-On 4 July 2008 a light aircraft crash-landed after taking off from the airstrip.
-Narrowly missing both the old Village Hall and a nearby stables, the aircraft burst into flames and was almost completely destroyed.
-Emergency services attended but both occupants escaped unharmed.

-The resultant accident inquiry by Newport City Council and the Civil Aviation Authority found that the airstrip at the farm had grown considerably beyond the scope of its original approved planning permission, and was, according to some local residents, supporting as many as ten flights a day.
-Bowen applied for retrospective planning permission to retain the facility with its concrete runway, but was denied by the council planning committee on 17 September 2008, acting on advice from the planning department.
-The owner did not attend the meeting but was given leave to appeal the decision within six months.
-In November 2009 an appeal was dismissed.
+In 1995 a light aircraft landing strip (council approved for use as a grass strip for the owner, family and friends) had been developed by the owner.
+By 2008 the strip had become a 650 m-long concrete airstrip with a series of aircraft hangars.
+An inquiry by Newport City Council and the Civil Aviation Authority,held after a plane crashed at the farm in 2008, found that the airstrip at the farm had grown considerably beyond the scope of its original approved planning permission, and was, according to some local residents, supporting as many as ten flights a day.
+The owner applied for retrospective planning permission to retain the facility with its concrete runway, but this was refused by the council.
+An appeal was dismissed in 2009.

 Government

 The area is governed by the Newport City Council and the Goldcliff community council.
 The village falls within the Llanwern ward of the Newport East parliamentary constituency.